denseanalysis/denseanalysis.github.io/index.md

-If you have previously installed *DENSEanalysis*, make sure to remove any existing entries in your path that point to that installation of *DENSEanalysis* and restart MATLAB
+If you have previously installed *DENSEanalysis*, make sure to remove any existing entries in your path that point to that installation of *DENSEanalysis* and restart MATLAB.

+To do this you can either type the following command into MATLAB

+    pathtool

-To do this, you will want to select **Set Path** from the **File** menu.
-This will bring up the path dialog in which you can select the folders to remove.
+Or if you prefer, you can select **Set Path** from the **File** menu.

+Either of these will bring up the path dialog in which you can select the folders to remove.

 #### Download Software